How to Grow Rosemary in the UK – Container and Garden Growing Guide

 💡

 Rosemary in containers is perfectly successful but needs very free-draining compost.
-Mix standard multipurpose compost 50:50 with horticultural grit or perlite for containers.
-Standard multipurpose compost alone retains too much moisture for rosemary in a pot.
-A terracotta pot is better than plastic as it allows moisture to evaporate through the walls.
+Mix standard multipurpose compost 50:50 with horticultural grit or perlite for container growing.
+Standard multipurpose alone retains too much moisture for rosemary in a pot, particularly in winter.
+A terracotta pot is better than plastic – it allows moisture to evaporate through the walls and keeps the root zone drier between waterings.
+Raise the pot on feet or pot feet to ensure free drainage from the base.

 Amazon Rosemary growing essentials – UK picks